 We have designed a 'Managing Stress MOT' to help you notice key areas of your life that you need to focus on in order to stay well.
 We are asking you to regularly check in with yourself using the steps below.
 This can be done on your own, with your colleagues and within teams.
 Remember that everyone’s Managing Stress MOT is likely to look different and to change over time.

+If you are looking to use this tool as a group exercise, download this presentation and go through it together with your team.
 Click here to read instructions on how to support staff to complete the MOT

 Click here to download the MOT pack.